The histological workup for breast cancer diagnosis and treatment

 Epidermal growth factor receptor

-The epidermal growth factor receptor (EGFR or HER1) is a type 1 tyrosine kinase receptor that is expressed in normal breast tissue.
-Generally speaking, higher than expected levels of EGFR are accompanied by low levels of estrogen receptors, and other poor prognostic features.
+The epidermal growth factor receptor (EGFR or HER1) is a type 1 tyrosine kinase receptor that normal breast tissue.
+Generally speaking, higher than expected levels of EGFR are accompanied by low levels of estrogen receptors and other poor prognostic features.
 EGFR tends to be associated with grade III breast tumors.

 Basal breast tumor markers

 Some breast tumors may express high levels of proteins that are not normally associated with epithelial cells (like duct-lining cells most commonly associated with breast cancer) but are rather derived from basal or myoepithelial cells.

 There are a number of proteins associated with basal and myoepithelial gene expression, including:-

 Most of these tumors also have a corresponding low expression of ER, PgR, and HER2, and have a higher risk of metastasis (especially to the lung).

 Markers of breast cancer ‘proliferation’

 An antigen Ki-67 is expressed in the nucleus of neoplastic cells in all phases of a cell cycle, and is therefore thought to be a useful marker for high levels of proliferation.